oktadev/okta-blog/_source/_posts/2021-12-22-graphql-laravel.md

 ---

-GraphQL’s popularity has grown among frontend and backend developers alike.
+GraphQL's popularity has grown among frontend and backend developers alike.
 It allows frontend teams to request only the data they need while preventing an explosion of backend endpoints, since all operations can go through one simple endpoint for all models being worked on.

 In this tutorial, you will learn how to set up a GraphQL API with Laravel, a free open-source PHP web application framework.
-You’ll then secure the API so that it’s only accessible to authorized users logging in with Okta.
+You'll then secure the API so that it's only accessible to authorized users logging in with Okta.

 ## Building the Project

-The recommended way to create a new Laravel project is to use Laravel Sail, a command-line interface designed for Laravel’s Docker environment.
+The recommended way to create a new Laravel project is to use Laravel Sail, a command-line interface designed for Laravel's Docker environment.
 First, create a directory to hold both sets of code for this project—one set for the backend and one for the frontend.
 Make sure you have the latest versions of Docker and Docker Compose set up as well.
-If you need help, check [Docker’s guide](https://docs.docker.com/get-started/) as well as the documentation for [Docker Compose](https://docs.docker.com/compose/install/).
+If you need help, check [Docker's guide](https://docs.docker.com/get-started/) as well as the documentation for [Docker Compose](https://docs.docker.com/compose/install/).

 To bootstrap the Laravel project for this tutorial, you can get a script from `laravel.build`.
-It isn’t advisable to pipe scripts from the internet into Bash, so check the script first.
+It isn't advisable to pipe scripts from the internet into Bash, so check the script first.
 If you navigate to [this demo code](https://laravel.build/graphql-demo?with=mysql), you will see the generated script.
-You can change “graphql-demo” to whatever you want to name the project.
+You can change "graphql-demo" to whatever you want to name the project.
 If it looks okay to you, paste it into your terminal or pipe it directly to Bash using `curl -s "https://laravel.build/graphql-demo?with=mysql" | bash`.

 This will create a new directory, named whatever you used as the path parameter (graphql-demo, in this case), and will set up Laravel for you.
 Once the script is done downloading Docker Image for Sail, it will prompt you to run `cd graphql-demo && ./vendor/bin/sail up`.
-Since you’ll be calling Sail repeatedly, make an alias for it.
+Since you'll be calling Sail repeatedly, make an alias for it.
 You can use `alias sail=./vendor/bin/sail`.

-After running the `up` command, you’ll find Laravel running at `http://localhost`.
+After running the `up` command, you'll find Laravel running at `http://localhost`.

 ### Laravel Models